rufaromugabe/n8n-nodes-postgres-memory-advanced/README.md

 - For schema creation: Database user needs `CREATE SCHEMA` permission
 - For table creation: Database user needs `CREATE TABLE` permission in the schema

-**Behavior:**

-- If permissions are missing, the node logs a warning but continues
-- The `public` schema is never auto-created (it always exists)
-- Graceful fallback if auto-creation fails

-## Working Memory (NEW!)
+## Working Memory

-> **⚠️ IMPORTANT:** Working Memory requires the **Working Memory Tool** node to be **manually added and connected** to your AI Agent.
-See [Working Memory Tool Setup](#working-memory-tool-new) below for configuration instructions.
+> **⚠️ IMPORTANT:** Working Memory requires the **Working Memory Tool** node to be **manually added and connected** to your AI Agent. below for configuration instructions.

-Inspired by Mastra's working memory system, this feature allows agents to maintain persistent, structured information about users across conversations.
+This feature allows agents to maintain persistent, structured information about users across conversations using an extensible JSON schema approach.

 ### 🧠 What is Working Memory?